Marine Boy: Series

-The series follows a gifted boy serving with the Ocean Patrol, an underwater policing agency protecting Earth’s oceans.
+The series follows a gifted boy serving with the Ocean Patrol, an underwater policing agency that protects Earth's oceans.
 Set in a future where humanity has fully explored the seas, they host undersea ranches, mineral operations, research centres, and underwater communities.

-The Ocean Patrol is a global maritime agency defending all life beneath the waves.
+The Ocean Patrol is a global maritime agency that defends all life beneath the waves.
 It combats criminal and military threats, using submarines, surface warships, and aircraft.
-Its scientific division, led by Dr Mariner and Professor Fumble, develops advanced weapons, vehicles, and technologies, while its cvil divisions manage undersea farming, research, and industry.
+Its scientific division, led by Dr. Mariner and Professor Fumble, develops advanced weapons, vehicles, and technologies, while its cvil divisions manage undersea farming, research, and industry.

 The series centres on the patrol craft P-1, a compact submarine capable of brief flight via retractable wings.
-P-1 is heavily armed with “rocket torpedoes” and can mount heat beams, missiles, smoke screens, circular saws, sonic cannon, steel nets, power claws, drills, and lasers.
+P-1 is heavily armed with "rocket torpedoes" and can mount heat beams, missiles, smoke screens, circular saws, sonic cannon, steel nets, power claws, drills, and lasers.

 Marine Boy, aged 13–15, is skilled in martial arts, who can communicate with a white dolphin, Splasher, summoned via a whistle in his ring.
-His wetsuit, designed by Dr Mariner and Professor Fumble, allows hazardous missions, resisting penetration and extreme temperatures.
+His wetsuit, designed by Dr. Mariner and Professor Fumble, allows hazardous missions, resisting penetration and extreme temperatures.
 His boots contain propeller packs, retractable flippers, and his helmet has a radio.
-He breathes using “oxy-gum,” and his main weapon is a folding alloy boomerang capable of cutting metal and deflecting bullets.
+He breathes using "oxy-gum", and his main weapon is a folding alloy boomerang capable of cutting metal and deflecting bullets.

 History

-Terebi Dōga, also known as Japan Tele-Cartoons (JTC), produced a three-episode black-and-white pilot titled Dolphin Prince (ドルフィン王子, Dorufin Ōji), which was broadcast on Fuji TV from 4 April to 18 April 1965.
-The pilot was developed into a colour series, Hang On!
+Terebi Dōga, also known as Japan Tele-Cartoons (JTC), produced a three-episode pilot series titled Dolphin Prince (ドルフィン王子, Dorufin Ōji), which was broadcast on Fuji TV from April 4 to April 18, 1965.
+It is unclear if these episodes were produced in color or black and white.
+The pilot was developed into a color series, Hang On!
 Marine Kid (がんばれ!マリンキッド, Ganbare!
-Marin Kiddo), which aired on TBS from 6 October to 29 December 1966, running for thirteen episodes before being cancelled.
+Marin Kiddo), which aired on TBS from October 6 to December 29, 1966, having 26 episodes produced with only 13 of them being aired on TBS before being cancelled.

-Undersea Boy Marine (海底少年マリン, Kaitei Shōnen Marin) aired on Fuji TV from 13 January to 22 September 1969, initially broadcasting thirty-six episodes.
-The complete seventy-eight-episode series was later shown in 1971 on Nippon TV.
+Undersea Boy Marine (海底少年マリン, Kaitei Shōnen Marin) aired on Fuji TV from January 13 to July 22, 1969, after which the remaining episodes were broadcast from October 13, 1969 to July 27, 1970, for a total of 78 episodes.
+(Note: Some sources state that the series was canceled after 36 episodes on Fuji TV, but as mentioned above, all 78 episodes have been broadcast on Fuji TV.)

-The international version, titled Marine Boy, was dubbed into English and syndicated in the United States by Warner Bros.-Seven Arts Television from late 1967, reorganising the episodes for the English-speaking market.
+The international version, titled Marine Boy, was dubbed into English and syndicated in the United States by Warner Bros.-Seven Arts Television from late 1967, reorganizing the episodes for the English-speaking market.

 Main characters

 Marine Boy

-The teenage protagonist, an exceptionally skilled swimmer, diver and martial artist who serves in the Ocean Patrol.
+The teenage protagonist, Marine Boy is an exceptionally skilled swimmer, diver and martial artist who serves in the Ocean Patrol.
 His equipment, developed by his father, includes a red wetsuit with retractable flippers, jet boots and a radio headpiece, enabling underwater travel, rescue and combat.

-Dr Mariner
+Dr. Mariner

-Marine Boy’s father and the Ocean Patrol’s chief scientist.
-He designs the specialised equipment Marine Boy uses, provides mission briefings and serves as the organisation’s principal technical authority.
+Marine Boy's father and the Ocean Patrol's chief scientist, he designs the specialised equipment Marine Boy uses, provides mission briefings and serves as the organisation's principal technical authority.